 Further detail on our compliance with the ten principles of the QCA Code can be accessed by the download below.

 20 July 2020

 Download your files below:

-This statement is published by Begbies Traynor Group plc pursuant to Section 54(1) of the Modern Slavery Act 2015 for the financial year ending 30 April 2019
+Begbies Traynor Group plc (“Group”) is a leading business recovery, financial advisory and property services consultancy.
+This statement is published by the Group pursuant to Section 54(1) of the Modern Slavery Act 2015 for the financial year ending 30 April 2020

 Slavery and human trafficking remains a menace to society.
 Everyone has a responsibility to be alert to the risks of this, particularly in a business and its supply chain.
 Staff are expected to report concerns and management are expected to act on such concerns as well as taking steps to minimise the risks of slavery and human trafficking when engaging with suppliers.